spglib/spglib/fortran/README.md

 # How to use Fortran interface

+## Design of Fortran interface

+Most of the functions are simply thin interfaces to corresponding C functions using the feature of iso_c_binding added at Fortran 2003.
+Therefore the memory order arrays are kept between Fortran and C. This means we have to be careful that the array dimensions are inverted in use.

+In C, since we don't know the length of symmetry operations to be returned, and the memory spaces are allocated dynamically, we have to free them explicitly by `spg_free_dataset`.
+However, when using the Fortran interface, it is unnecessary to deallocate `SpglibDataset` because it is properly treated inside the Fortran interface, i.e., data obtained through dynamically allocated arrays by C `malloc` are copied to Fortran `allocatable` arrays and the C arrays are freed inside the Fortran interface.
+Thus, the Fortran allocatable arrays are automatically deallocated when exiting the scope.

 ## Conceptual example

 A crystal structure is given to a spglib function or subroutine to obtain symmetry information. `spg_get_dataset` is the function that returns most fruitful space group information.
-This returns the result in the fortran-type of `SpglibDataset`.
-We don't know the length of symmetry operations to be returned, the memory spaces are allocated dynamically, which means we have to free them. by `spg_free_dataset`.
+This returns the result in the Fortran-type of `SpglibDataset`.
 To tolerate tiny distortion of crystal structure, it has to be specified when calling symmetry search function.
 No detailed documentation about crystal structure format and APIs for Fortran.
-Please refer documentation for C. The notable difference between those in C and Fortran are twofold: Dimensions of arrays are inverted to keep data order in memory unchanged, and it is unnecessary to deallocate `SpglibDataset`.
-The following pages show the details for C.
+Please read the section above about the design of the Fortran interface, and then refer documentation for C. The following pages show the details for C.

 - [Crystal structure format](https://spglib.github.io/spglib/variable.html)
 - [Functions](https://spglib.github.io/spglib/api.html)